 David Neil is a principal at The Durst Organization.
 He is the former Co-President and Chief Operating Officer of New York Water Taxi / Circle Line Downtown, where he negotiated the successful sale of the company after growing the business and consolidating operations.

-David previously co-founded an independent book publishing company to inspire the next generation of environmentalists through entertaining stories, and founded a nonprofit volunteer organization to eliminate prejudice and discrimination in local communities.
+David previously co-founded an independent book publishing company to inspire the next generation of environmentalists, and founded a nonprofit volunteer organization to eliminate prejudice and discrimination in local communities.
 David received a Juris Doctor of Law from the University of Chicago Law School and a Bachelor of Arts in Sociology from Vassar College.

 David cherishes his time in nature, especially in the Hudson Valley.
-David is also a board member of the Palisades Park Conservancy, Breaking Ground and the Museum of the Courageous.
+David has served on the boards of various nonprofit organizations and is the co-founder and chair of the Museum of the Courageous.

 Liz’s background includes physical and social sciences, both of which support her passion for nature and its beneficial effects on people.